binpash/dish/evaluation/nlp/README.md

 ## Running NLP

 Run `./run.sh` to run all scripts.
+Use `--small` flag to run with the small input

+## Verify NLP

-Each script reads the following environment variables:
+Run `./verify.sh` to compare output hashes to the bash output hashes Each script reads the following environment variables:

-- `IN`: Where to find downloaded texts
-- `ENTRIES`: Number of books to process
+- `--generate`: generate the hash
+- `--small --generate`: generate the hash for small input